 Another amazing thing about living in South Korea is the food!
 You probably read before that Korean food is absolutely delicious.

 Our favorite dish, which is also one of the most popular is called Bibimpap.
 It’s a traditional bowl of rice mixed with many vegetables (it can also be served with meat).
-It has been recognized as one of the healthies dish in the world.
+It has been recognized as one of the healthiest dishes in the world.
 You can’t avoid having a Bibimpap if you live in South Korea.
 The most famous ones are from Jeonju, which we talked about in this post earlier.

 Living in South Korea